8-Count/Backend/README.md

-# Ruby on Rails Tutorial: Sample Application
+# 8 Count Web App

-This is the sample application for the
+This is the web application for 8 Count.
-[*Ruby on Rails Tutorial:
-Learn Web Development with Rails*](http://www.railstutorial.org/)

 Created by Samir Chaudhry

-Hello